-EXECUTIVE 6 JANUARY 2020

-SUBJECT: SCRUTINY REVIEW OF SOCIAL ISOLATION

-DIRECTORATE: CHIEF EXECUTIVE

-REPORT AUTHOR: GRAHAM WATTS, DEMOCRATIC AND ELECTIONS MANAGER

-1. Purpose of Report

-1.1 To provide the Executive with an opportunity to consider the final report of the Community Leadership Scrutiny Committee's scrutiny review into social isolation, which sets out draft recommendations based on evidence gathered and key outcomes highlighted as part of the review.

-2. Background
+COUNCIL 3 MARCH 2020

+REPORT UNDER RULE 2 (VI) OF THE CITY COUNCIL PROCEDURE RULES

+Report by Councillor Jane Loffhagen, Chair of the Community Leadership Scrutiny Committee

+Officers: Graham Watts, Democratic and Elections Manager and Jess Cullen, Democratic Services Officer.

+Members of Committee: Jane Loffhagen [Chair] Naomi Tweddle [Vice Chair] Liz Bushell, Bill Bilton, Hilton Spratt, Helena Mair, Jackie Kirk, Sue Burke, Christopher Reed and Alan Briggs

-- 2.1 The Community Leadership Scrutiny Committee at its meeting on 11 June 2019 agreed to undertake a scrutiny review of social isolation in the City of Lincoln.
-This followed concerns expressed by members of the Committee that social isolation existed throughout the city, particularly in relation to the elderly, single parents and carers. - 2.2 The scope of the review was to investigate: - How prevalent social isolation actually was in Lincoln and why it was occurring; - What support was currently in place for people suffering from isolation; - Whether the current support was sufficient to address the issue of social isolation. - 2.3 Representatives from a range of organisations delivering services and support across the city, and wider county, attended meetings of the Committee in order to contribute to the review and provide evidence which was used to formulate draft recommendations.
+The Community Leadership Scrutiny Committee met on 11 June 2019 to discuss the work programme - after much discussion it was agreed to undertake a scrutiny review of social isolation in the City of Lincoln, and link this to some research on Community Integration.
+This followed concerns expressed by members of the Committee that social isolation existed throughout the city, particularly in relation to the elderly, single parents, students and carers, and that frequent comment was made about increased divisions in the community.
+We also agreed to ensure that the previous work completed by the Committee was followed up after it was put before the Executive.
+A full report on the progress of this was provided to the Committee on 11 June 2019.

+The scope of the first part of the review into Social Isolation was to investigate:

+- How prevalent social isolation actually was in Lincoln and why it was occurring; - What support was currently in place for people suffering from isolation; - Whether the current support was sufficient to address the issue of social isolation. - How the City Council could help to address this issue.

+Representatives from a range of organisations delivering services and support across the city and wider county were invited to attend meetings of the Committee in order to contribute to the review and provide evidence which was used to formulate recommendations.
 These organisations had been identified as part of the scoping of the review.
+We also sought copies of the Government paper "A Connected Society" which was a published national strategy for tackling loneliness.

-3. Evidence Gathering
+Evidence Gathering

-3.1 The Committee received evidence over two meetings from a range of internal and external representatives, as follows:
+The Committee received evidence over three meetings from a range of internal and external representatives, as follows: